 | Annual pass | $1,944.00 |

-If you’re commuting to the CBD five days a week, the monthly Myki pass at $176 is the obvious play — that works out to roughly $8.80/day if you’re working 20 weekdays.
-Without a pass, you’d burn through $10.60/day, adding up to $212/month.
-So the pass saves you about $36/month.
+If you are commuting to the CBD five days a week, the monthly Myki pass at $176 is the obvious play — that works out to roughly $8.80/day.
+Without a pass, you burn through $10.60/day, adding up to $212/month.

 Cycling is enormous in Brunswick.
 The Upfield Bike Path runs straight into the city, and plenty of locals do the 25-minute ride daily.
-Upfront cost of a decent commuter bike: $500–$1,200.
+Upfront cost of a decent commuter bike: $500-$1,200.
 Ongoing maintenance: maybe $200/year.
-It’s the cheapest transport option if you don’t mind arriving a bit sweaty in summer.
+It is the cheapest transport option.

-Driving?
-Forget it.
-Parking in Brunswick is a contact sport.
-Permit zones around the train station mean you’ll either walk 15 minutes or pay $5–$8/day in a garage.
-Fuel is hovering around $1.85/L for unleaded at the moment.
-If you’re driving to the CBD regularly, budget $30–$40/week on parking alone.
+Driving: parking in Brunswick is a contact sport.
+Permit zones around the train stations mean you will either walk 15 minutes or pay $5-$8/day in a garage.
+Fuel hovers around $1.85/L for unleaded.

 Monthly transport estimate: $176 (Myki pass) to $280 (occasional car use)